ellis-ward/ellis-ward.github.io/_posts/dribble/2026-05-31-adviceformypregnantfriends.md

 - Really useful if baby has trapped gas https://www.boots.com/infacol-oral-suspension-55ml-10257859

-- sleeping back is a must. swaddling is hard work
+- sleeping sack is a must. swaddling is hard work

+-  get a red light, helps baby in the night